openziti/desktop-edge-win/README.md

 # Ziti Desktop Edge for Windows

-(the uwp project which used to be here has moved to [uwp-vpnplugin-archive](.uwp-vpnplugin-archive) and is likely abandoned)

-The Ziti Desktop Edge for Windows is an application that is necessary to integrate applications which cannot embed a Ziti SDK directly into the application.
-This is colloquially known as a "brown field" Ziti-enabled application because the app itself has no understanding that it has been Ziti-enabled.
+The Ziti Desktop Edge for Windows is an application that is necessary to integrate applications which cannot embed an OpenZiti SDK directly into the application.
+This is colloquially known as a "brown field" application because the app itself has no understanding that it has been Ziti-enabled.

 In order for an application that has no knowledge of being Ziti-enabled to work the connections established by the app